 - My Account

-Ed Bradley, a Black journalist, was born on this date in 1941.
+Ed Bradley, a Black teacher and journalist, was born on this date in 1941.

 Born in Philadelphia, Ed Rudolph Bradley grew up in a single-parent household and learned the value of hard work from his mother.
 Bradley once recalled that his parents worked 20-hour days at two jobs apiece.
 "I was told, 'You can be anything you want, kid,'" he once told an interviewer.
 "When you hear that often enough, you believe it."

-He also spent time in Phnom Penh covering the war in Cambodia where he was injured by a mortar round.
-In 1974, he moved to Washington, D. C. He covered the Jimmy Carter campaign for the presidency in 1976 and then became CBS News' White House correspondent for two years.
+He also spent time in Phnom Penh covering the war in Cambodia, where a mortar round injured him.
+In 1974, he moved to Washington, D. C. He covered the Jimmy Carter campaign for the presidency in 1976 and then became a CBS News White House correspondent for two years.

-From 1978 to 1981, he served as principal correspondent for CBS Reports.
-In 1981, he joined the staff of 60 Minutes, when Dan Rather left to replace Walter Cronkite as the anchor of the CBS Evening News.
+From 1978 to 1981, he served as a principal correspondent for CBS Reports.
+In 1981, he joined the staff of 60 Minutes when Dan Rather left to replace Walter Cronkite as the anchor of the CBS Evening News.
 He was there for over 20 years.
-Ed Bradley died died of leukemia at Mount Sinai hospital on November 8, 2006.
+Ed Bradley died of leukemia at Mount Sinai hospital on November 8, 2006.